- Whale Watching

 Following the The Royal Coast Track and the NSW Park Marker arrows make your way along the coast line via a track consisting of different terrains, crossing through shrubs and streams.
 Be sure to take in the surrounding landscapes and coastline as you make your way to Eagle Rock & Curracurrong Falls.

 About 20 mins into your hike, you should pass Curracurrong Cove which is a little hidden gem where you can take a swim in the ocean or a perfect spot to take a break.
-Your about half way there.
+You’re about halfway there.

 You should know when you have reached Eagle Rock and Curracurrong Falls by either a few groups of people perched up on a look out or by the rock shelves on the cliff’s edge.
 Be careful when standing on the cliffs edge, as there is no safety barriers and people tend to get close to the edge to get perfect photo positioning.